Approximations of Lipschitz maps via Ehresmann fibrations and Reeb's sphere theorem for Lipschitz functions: Introduction

-\begin{Organ} In Section \ref{2016_01_24_sec2} we define ``intrinsically'' the generalized differential of Lipschitz maps between Riemannian manifolds (Definitions \ref{2018_02_01_def2.3} and \ref{2018_01_09_def2.2}) and singular points of them in the sense of Clarke (Definition \ref{2018_01_10_def2.7}), which are notions in Clarke's nonsmooth analysis.
-Giving intrinsic definitions to them is {\em another aim of this article}.
-That is, although we had given the definitions in \cite{KT}, the identification, which has often been done in \cite{KT}, of the set of all linear mappings of tangent spaces and the vector space of matrices seems to have given not only an impression hard to read it, but also a misunderstanding that the definitions depend of the choice of charts.
-To prevent them we thus employ parallel translations along minimal geodesics in our definitions.
+The article is organized as follows.
+In Section \ref{2016_01_24_sec2} we define a generalized differential for Lipschitz maps between Riemannian manifolds (Definitions \ref{2018_02_01_def2.3} and \ref{2018_01_09_def2.2}) and singular points of them in the sense of Clarke (Definition \ref{2018_01_10_def2.7}).
+Giving intrinsic definitions to them is another aim of this article.
+That is, although we had given the definitions in \cite{KT}, the identification, which has often been done in \cite{KT}, of the set of all linear mappings of tangent spaces and the vector space of matrices seems to have given not only an impression that it is hard to read it, but also a misunderstanding that the definitions depend on the choice of charts.
+To prevent them we thus employ parallel transports along minimal geodesics in our definitions.
 This is the big difference between our definitons and those in \cite{KT}.
-Moreover we also define the generalized gradient of Lipschitz functions on Riemannian manifolds (Definition \ref{2018_07_08_def2.18}) and study the relationship between the gradient and the generalized differential of them.
+Moreover we also define the generalized gradient for Lipschitz functions on Riemannian manifolds (Definition \ref{2018_07_08_def2.18}) and study the relationship between the gradient and the generalized differential of them.
 As an example of singular points of Lipschitz functions we show finally that critical points of distance functions in the sense of Grove--Shiohama are singular ones of them in that of Clarke (Proposition \ref{2018_07_09_lem2.27} and Lemma \ref{2018_07_11_lem2.28}).
 In Section \ref{2018_01_18_Sect3} we define the adjoint of the generalized differential of Lipschitz maps between Riemannian manifolds (Definition \ref{2018_11_08_def3.8}), and discuss surjectivity and injectivity of the generalized differential near a nonsingular point of a given Lipschitz map (Propositions \ref{2018_02_12_prop3.11} and \ref{2018_01_28_prop2.12}, respectively).
 These propositions show that the set of all singular points of the map is a closed set in its source space (Corollary \ref{2018_09_20_cor3.14}).
 In Section \ref{2018_01_18_Sect4} we first define a local smooth approximation of an arbitrary Lipschitz map between Riemannian manifolds on a strongly convex ball as the Riemannian convolution smoothing (Definiton \ref{2018_01_20_def4.1}), and next define the global smooth approximation of the map via a smooth partition of unity (Definiton \ref{2018_02_25_def4.9}).
-In Section \ref{2018_02_16_Sect5} we give the proof of our main theorem (Theorem \ref{2018_01_04_maintheorem}).
+In Section \ref{2018_02_16_Sect5} we give the proof of Theorem \ref{2018_01_04_maintheorem}.
 For this we first show, broadly speaking, that a global smooth approximation of a Lipschitz map $F$ on a compact manifold carries on surjectivity of the generalized differential of $F$ (Proposition \ref{2018_03_06_lem5.6}).
 As a corollary of Proposition \ref{2018_03_06_lem5.6} we get Corollary \ref{2018_11_07_cor1.6}.
 Using the proposition and the tubular neighborhood theorem, we finally show the main theorem.
-In Section \ref{2019_06_08_Sect6} we show Reeb's sphere theorem for Lipschitz functions (Theorem \ref{2019_06_08_thm1.7}) by making use of Corollary \ref{2018_11_07_cor1.6} and a theorem (\cite[Theorem 2.31]{Matsumoto}, or \cite[Theorem 3.1]{Milnor2}) in Morse theory. \end{Organ}
+In Section \ref{2019_06_08_Sect6}, making use of Corollary \ref{2018_11_07_cor1.6} with Morse theory, we show Theorem \ref{2019_06_08_thm1.7}.